-How To Be Part Of The Studio Audience At Your Favourite US TV Show
+How To Get Tickets And Be Part Of The Studio Audience At Your Favourite US TV Shows

 So here’s our step by step guide to getting tickets for the Late Show with Stephen Colbert and The Daily Show with Trevor Noah.

-Note: everyone in your party has to check in at the same time, so you can’t send someone ahead early to hold your place.
-The staff were really strict about this.
+Note: everyone in your party has to check-in at the same time, so you can’t send someone ahead early to hold your place.
+The staff was really strict about this.

 At around 5 pm, we were in our seats.
 We had had to queue for a while but fortunately for us priority ticket holders, most of that was inside in the warmth watching video skits of Stephen Colbert.